 Not every food truck owner can be a success.
 Many mobile food vendors make common mistakes (more), while others run into situations that are completely out of their control.
-Whatever the reason you are looking to get rid of your mobile food business, there are certain steps you can take to insure the best price for your vehicle when selling it online on sites such as Ebay and Craigslist.
+Whatever the reason you are looking to get rid of your mobile food business, there are certain steps you can take to insure the best price for your vehicle when selling it here on Mobile Cuisine or other sites such as Ebay and Craigslist.

-Consider these tips when listing a food truck for resale online:
+Consider these tips when selling your food truck online:

 Ensure regular preventative maintenance.
 It’s no surprise that the better the vehicle condition, the higher the return will get.